ECO bath kit:

 tea tree cleansing pads

-I place my 311 items into this biodegradable zip lock bag (before I place them into my personal item on transportation days)
+I place my 311 items into this biodegradable zip locking bag (before I place them into my personal item on transportation days)

 Initially, I thought these biodegradable bags were too expensive.
-Until I noticed they’re sold in bulk (100/box).
+Then I noticed they’re sold in bulk (100/box).
 So this is the perfect item to split with/gift to others.
-It may help us all save the planet one little step at a time.
+It may help us all save the planet.
 XO

-These are the smallest thinnest Zipper Sacks I’ve been able to find.
-They allow me to organize bath products by use, without adding unnecessary bulk to my bag.
-They even come in different colors, so I can remember which Zipper Sack is holding what items.
-I can then toss each little Zipper Sack anywhere I need it, at any given time—into a purse, personal item, carry-on, checked bag.
-For instance, my Zipper Sacks hold the following right now:
+These are the smallest/thinnest Zipper Sacks I’ve been able to find.
+They allow me to organize personal products by use, without adding bulk to my bag.
+They even come in different colors, so I can sort items by color, thus remember which Zipper Sack is holding which items.
+I can then toss each little Zipper Sack anywhere I need it, at any given time—into my personal item or luggage.
+Here’s what I like to put in my Zipper Sacks:

 I’m now using this—one of my six matching packing cubes—as my bath bag (I no longer have a toiletry bag that looks different from my packing cubes).
 This ensures that all of my packing cubes stack perfectly stable inside my suitcase, so nothing topples over/falls out when I open it.
 Happiness!
 This cube can carry everything on this page (and then some).